Suplmnt

 The gut barrier twist: coating the mucus

 Another surprising place PC works is on top of the colon's mucus—a water-shedding layer that keeps resident microbes from rubbing the lining raw.
 In ulcerative colitis (UC), this PC coat runs thin.
 Early trials with a delayed-release PC (LT-02) that survives the stomach hinted that topping up the mucus PC might calm symptoms and promote mucosal healing, especially at higher doses (~3.2 g/day).
-[18]
+[18] But science is a detective story with wrong turns.
+In 2024, two larger, international, double-blind trials found no significant benefit in inducing remission and only faint maintenance signals; the induction study stopped early for futility.
+Safety looked good, but efficacy didn't replicate.
+The idea—rebuilding a hydrophobic mucus shield—remains elegant; the drug, so far, hasn't delivered.
+[17][13]

-"Intestinal mucus serves as the first line barrier... a deficiency of mucus phosphatidylcholine predisposes to inflammation," wrote gastroenterologist Wolfgang Stremmel in a 2024 review, making the mechanistic case even as clinical results stay mixed.
+"Intestinal mucus serves as the first line barrier.. a deficiency of mucus phosphatidylcholine predisposes to inflammation," wrote gastroenterologist Wolfgang Stremmel in a 2024 review, making the mechanistic case even as clinical results stay mixed.
 [24]

 The paradox you should know: choline, microbes, and TMAO

-PC delivers choline, and gut microbes can turn choline into TMAO, a compound linked in human cohorts to higher cardiovascular risk and platelet reactivity.
+PC delivers choline, and gut microbes can choline into TMAO, a compound linked in human cohorts to higher cardiovascular risk and platelet reactivity.
 A Cleveland Clinic team showed supplemental choline can raise TMAO and heighten platelet responsiveness—one plausible route to more clotting risk in some people.
 Yet TMAO biology is nuanced: microbiome gene counts don't reliably predict who makes TMAO, and foods that raise TMAO (like fish) often associate with better heart outcomes.
 The signal is there; the context matters.
 [25][^19a][^13a]

 Where this leaves a health-conscious reader